 With our career-focused curriculum, you can learn the key aspects of forensic accounting and gain exposure to areas such as economics, auditing, fraud examination, criminal investigation and cybercrimes.
 This real-world specialization allows for in-depth study, with more than half of the courses dedicated to Forensic Accounting.
 You can also develop a broad knowledge base common to forensic accounting professionals in today’s business environments.
-At AIU, more of the courses you take are devoted to your area of interest, on average, than at other similar schools.
-For a Bachelor of Business Administration degree with a specialization in Forensic Accounting, your classes can include:
+For a Bachelor of Business Administration degree with a specialization in Forensic Accounting, your classes may include:

 This course presents concepts of auditing, outlining the standards and practices of today's auditors, and preparing students to perform the Integrated Audit with a necessary understanding of enterprise risk management and professional judgment as the future of the auditing profession.